tiagostutz/chimpassist/README.md

 ### Statistics endpoints

 Those endpoints are used to enrich the customer panel information.
 All the requests sends the `attendant_id`.
-You should implement your own logic and pass the base endpoint by setting the environment variable `STATISTICS_BASE_ENDPOINT` and implement the following:
+You should implement your own logic and pass the base endpoint by setting the environment variable `STATISTICS_ENDPOINT` and implement the following:

 - **GET** `/chimpassist/:customerId/contactInfo?attendant=<attendant_id>` - returns customer contact info: